micronaut-projects/micronaut-data/README.md

 A release is performed with the following steps:

-* Change the version specified by `projectVersion` in `gradle.properties` to a semantic, unreleased version.
+* [Edit the version](https://github.com/micronaut-projects/micronaut-data/edit/master/gradle.properties) specified by `projectVersion` in `gradle.properties` to a semantic, unreleased version.
 Example `1.0.0`
-* Commit the change.
-Example: `git commit -m "Release Version 1.0.0"`
+* [Create a new release](https://github.com/micronaut-projects/micronaut-data/releases/new).
+The Git Tag should start with `v`.
+For example `v1.0.0`.
-* Tag the release where the tag starts with `v`.
-Example: `git tag v1.0.0`
+* [Monitor the Workflow](https://github.com/micronaut-projects/micronaut-data/actions?query=workflow%3ARelease) to check it passed successfully.
-* Push the commit and the tag: `git push && git push --tags`
+* Celebrate!